Carol Number In C++ - C++ Programming Tutorial

 Where n is a positive integer greater than 1.

-This formula signifies that a Carol number can be obtained by squaring 2n− 12^n - 12n− 1, which is one less than a power of two, and then subtracting 2.
-It causes a sequence of numbers to rapidly increase with n.
+This equation indicates that a Carol number is calculated by squaring 2n - 1, which is one less than a power of two, and then deducting 2.
+This results in a series of numbers that grow quickly as n increases.

 Examples of Carol Numbers: